amctagg1/eleventy-starter/README.md

         npm install

-4. Run the start script from package.json, which both compiles and watches sass and builds/serves eleventy
+4. Run the start script from package.json, which both compiles and watches sass and builds ands serves eleventy.
+This is the scrip to run while doing dev, as it watches and re-builds any changes.

-        npm start
+        npm run start

+5. Other scripts can be found in package.json, should you need them.

+        npm run scss
+        // compiles scss to css on-demand

+        npm build
+        // cleans out the _site folder and re-builds eleventy on-demand

 ## Eleventy
 Eleventy builds a static HTML site